mighty-gerbils/gerbil/doc/stdlib/misc.md

 `print-unrepresentable-object` is a helper function to use as fallback for objects that can't otherwise be displayed.

-`representable` is an abstract mixin class that defines a method for `:pr`, that calls `print-unrepresentable-object`.
+`representable` is an abstract mixin class that defines a method for `:pr`.
+By default, if a class does not provide its own implementation, that method will call `print-unrepresentable-object`.

 ## std/misc/rtd